joebluems/RandomForestVariations/1_scikit/README.md

 ```
 <br/>

+Don't expect much performance if you use the synthetic data.
+An AUC of 0.5 = ML equivalent of a coin flip.
 Additionally, there is a file created called **rfmodel.joblib** that is written using joblib.
 This model can be used for deployment.

 ### THE WRAP-UP